astropy/astropy/docs/development/workflow/virtual_pythons.rst

-In both `virtualenvwrapper`_ and `conda`_ you can simply delete the directory in which the ``ENV`` is located; both also provide commands to make that a bit easier.
+In both `virtualenvwrapper`_ and `conda`_ you can simply delete the directory in which the ``ENV`` is located; both also provide commands to make that a bit easier.  `pipenv`_ includes a command for deleting the virtual environment associated with the current directory:

 * `virtualenvwrapper`_: ``rmvirtualenv ENV``